faridgnank02/website-monitoring-agent/docs/GOOGLE_SETUP.md

 ---

-## 🎓 Note
+## Note

-Pour **Gmail API**, vous utiliserez OAuth2 (différent du compte de service).
+For **Gmail API**, you will use OAuth2 (different from service account).
-Le module Gmail Notifier sera créé dans la prochaine étape et nécessitera une configuration supplémentaire.
+The Gmail Notifier module will be created in the next step and will require additional configuration.